rxcomm/encoDHer/README.md

     encodher --init

-Once your database is created, you can generate keys for specific recipients using the command:
+Once your database is created, you can generate keys for specific email routes using the command:

     encodher --gen-key sender@example.org receiver@otherexample.org